-According to the Proceedings of the Royal Society, your parrot should be able to rid its body of a large number of fleas or other ectoparasites just through preening alone.
+According to the Proceedings of the Royal Society, a parrot should be able to rid its body of many fleas or other ectoparasites through preening alone.

-Your parrot will either preen itself or seek the assistance of another parrot in its flock.
-This mutual preening is a sign of close bonding and helps the parrot get rid of any parasites hidden around its neck or head, where it cannot reach itself.
+A parrot will preen itself or seek the assistance of another parrot in its flock.
+This mutual preening is a sign of close bonding and helps the parrot get rid of any parasites hidden around its neck or head, where it can’t reach itself.

 It’s also possible that your parrot got fleas from another parrot (or pet, such as a dog or cat) in your home.
-Fleas are resilient in terms of what they can live on.
+Fleas are resilient in terms of where they can live.

-You might find them hiding in places around your house, such as:
+You might find them hiding in places around your home, such as: